 Financing or Investment Pro Forma Projection

-If you plan to seek funding from investors or take out a business loan, you may be asked for revenue projections.
+If you plan to seek funding from investors or small business loans, you may be asked for revenue projections.
 This statement specifically deals with how your company’s results will change if you receive an infusion of capital.
 You may want to create financial projections for different investment amounts to cover your bases.

 Risk Analysis Pro Forma Projection

-Whenever making a major financial decision, you need to know best- and worst-case scenarios.
+Whenever you’re engaged in financial decision-making, you need to know best- and worst-case scenarios.
 That’s where pro forma risk analysis comes in handy.
-By creating pro forma reports for a variety of scenarios, you can see how a decision will have an impact on your bottom line and make your decisions accordingly.
+By creating pro forma reports for a variety of scenarios, you can see the expected results of how a decision will have an impact on your bottom line and make your decisions accordingly.